Our vision:

 The Process

-If you find an unused well that is not on your property, please contact us.
-You will need the property owner's name, address, and tax account number, if known.
+If you find an unused well that is not on your property, please contact us with the property owner's name and address.

-To keep your well for irrigating a garden, a waiver is necessary.
-Irrigating more than one-half acre of noncommercial lawn and garden also requires a water-right permit from the Washington State Department of Ecology.
+Irrigating more than one-half acre of noncommercial lawn and garden also requires a water-right permit.

 Getting your drinking water tested